Natalia Morari: Awards and nominations

 In 2014, Morari was named TV Journalist of the Year at the 20th edition of the "Journalists of the Year—2014" Gala organized by the Independent Journalism Center.
 In 2018, she received the "Pavel Sheremet" International Award for her efforts in developing TV8.
 The award was presented at the Eastern Partnership Civil Society Forum in Tbilisi, Georgia.
 In July 2020, Morari won the "Stories of Injustice" award from the Prague-based organization People in Need for promoting democratic values.

 During her time moderating the shows "Politica" and "INTERPOL" on TV7, Morari was awarded in the "Interview" category at the 21st Annual Press Club Gala in Chișinău, organized by the Independent Journalism Center and the Press Freedom Committee on 17 December 2015.

 Personal life

 In 2011, Morari married her then-colleague from The New Times, Russian journalist Ilia Barabanov; they later divorced in 2019.
 She had a relationship with politician and entrepreneur Chiril Lucinschi, founder of TV7 (now TV8), where Morari worked at that time.

-In April 2021, Morari gave birth to a son, Rem.
-Later in September of the same year, Morari revealed that Rem's father is the businessman Veaceslav Platon.